 God established the idea of a Sabbath for our own good.
 Jesus said, “The Sabbath was made for man, not man for the Sabbath” (Mark 2:27).
 A Sabbath is a dedicated time of rest and refreshment.
 We all need times of separation from our daily work, or even ministry can become an idol.
 Jesus was the most dedicated servant who ever lived, yet He never neglected His time alone with the Father.
 Many times Scripture records that He rose early in the morning to meet with God (Mark 1:35; Luke 4:42) or that He went away on the mountain by Himself to pray (Luke 6:12; Mark 6:46).

 Ministry drains us spiritually, emotionally, and physically.
-Paul said, “I am being poured out as a drink offering before the Lord” (Philippians 2:17; 2 Timothy 4:6).
+Paul said that he was being poured out as a drink offering before the Lord (Philippians 2:17; 2 Timothy 4:6).
 Anyone who has poured himself out in service to the Lord understands what Paul meant.
 When we constantly bear the burdens of others (Galatians 6:2), win the lost (1 Corinthians 9:2), and feel the responsibility for meeting physical and emotional needs, we can quickly run dry.
 Variety helps fill us up.
 Spending time with family, enjoying hobbies, remaining accountable to trusted advisers, and indulging in spiritual retreats can keep our cups full.